julkot1/YES/README.md

 ```
 out:
 ```
-foo
+giggity
 ```
-It will display "foo" instead of 5 because `$` was called in first `DO` statement.
+It will display "giggity" instead of 5 because `$` was called in first `DO` statement.

+### reference to array - `&`
+To refer an array element to another use this prefix.